 If you’re having trouble managing client intake and meeting with new and potential clients, staying in touch with your most important referral sources, or getting leads converted into actual paying clients, it might be time to consider investing in a law firm CRM.
-Salesforce is the most famous CRM, but it is cripplingly expensive and there are CRM solutions available that are a much better fit for law firms in general, and small and solo law firms in particular.
+Salesforce and HubSpot are the most famous CRMs, but but they can be cripplingly expensive, and have a lot of bells and whistles that you may not need or use.
+Besides, there are CRM solutions available that are a much better fit for law firms in general, and small and solo law firms in particular.

 Hold On.
 What Is a Law Firm CRM?

 At its most basic, a Client (or Customer) Relationship Management software could be described as a contacts list of your current and prospective clients, combined with a to-do list and calendar.
 But it is so much more.
 A good client intake CRM software gives you a systematic approach to maintain and strengthen client relationships and trust.
+CRMs can help manage your clients’ experience with you from first meeting to last, and a good client experience can help set you apart from the crowd.
 You can set meetings, manage contacts with potential clients, and extract data to help you analyze your workflow, your relationships, and your success rate with new and current clients.

 A good law firm CRM stores contact information, plus legal needs, previous interactions you’ve had with this client, and some biographical information about the client.
 With previous interactions tracked, you can better engage with clients on a more personal level, rather than playing catch-up the first few minutes you meet.
 A CRM will also motivate you to be proactive in how you interact with your clients.